 - Geared heavily towards existing Apple users and Apple streaming services.

 - You’re going to miss out on other streaming services unless you buy a second streaming device.

 4. Fire TV Stick 4K with Voice Remote – Best for Amazon fans

 If you already got Amazon Prime then it might make sense for you to get a Fire TV Stick to stream the Amazon service on any TV you want.
-This device has currently over 600,000 reviews on Amazon with an avg rating of 4.7 out of 5 stars.
-With hundreds of thousands of happy users, it’s easy to see why this might be a good choice for you.
+This device has currently over 145,000 reviews on Amazon with an avg rating of 4.8 out of 5 stars.
+With thousands of happy users, it’s easy to see why this might be a good choice for you.
 This has a list price of $49 but Amazon puts this on sale often and you can get one for as low as $40 often.
-We predict that around Black Friday 2021 and Cyber Monday 2021, this streaming media player will probably hit a $29.99 price point if you wanted it for cheaper.
+This streaming media player has hit the $29.99 price point a few times if you wanted it for cheaper.